 # 1 Families are Misled by Their Own Assumptions!

-Eamples of Faulty Assumptions
+Example of Faulty Assumptions

 - “I won’t qualify for financial aid so why do the FAFSA?”
 [US Department Education indicates less than 55% of graduating seniors complete the FAFSA].

 # 2 Families tend to buy (choose a school) before they examine affordability and how they are going to pay the college bill.

 Example Where Affordability is not considered in college choice

 - “Selecting a college based upon a faulty selection process, my best friend is going there or I like their football team, etc.

 Reduce Your EFC – Focus on Generous Colleges

 Our Coaching objective – Parents Achieve Financial Clarity™

 Qualify For As Much Financial Aid As Possible